eamoe/microservices/README.md

 Note that we don’t let *ms-flights* call *ms-reservations* to assemble the seating chart, and instead have the BFF API handle the interaction.
 This refers back to the recommendation that direct microservice-to-microservice calls be avoided.

-Following the SEED(S) methodology, next we describe the interactions represented by various jobs, using UML sequence diagrams in [PlantUML format](interactions.puml).
+Following the SEED(S) methodology, we describe the interactions represented by various jobs, using UML sequence diagrams in [PlantUML format](interactions.puml).

 Once we have the JTBDs, and understand the interactions, we can translate them into queries and actions.
 We will do this for both *ms-flights* and *ms-reservations*.
 We should also design actions and queries for the BFF API, not just microservices, but we will leave beyond the current implementation.